Vlastimil Košvanec: Education and life

+Work as illustrator

-The Czechoslovak Republic was born, on October 28, 1918, after the end of the First World War.
+The Czechoslovak Republic was born on 28 October 1918, after the end of the First World War.
 The political situation was divided between the Communist Party and the Nationalists.
-Košvanec began his collaboration with the magazines Koprivy (a satirical publication printed by the Social Democratic Party from 1909 until 1931) and Sršatec (a satirical magazine published by the Communist Party during the Twenties).
+Košvanec began his collaboration with the magazines Kopřivy (a satirical publication printed by the Social Democratic Party from 1909 until 1931) and Sršatec (a satirical magazine published by the Communist Party during the Twenties).
 He probably used at least three pseudonyms to remain anonymous and to protect his safety: V. Havrda, V. Patrik and Karambol.

-In 1920, he drew the illustrations of the book Three men with the shark and Other Stories(Tři muži se žralokem a jiné poučné historky) written by Jaroslav Hašek, writer, activist of the Anarchist Party, and author of the famous novel The Good Soldier Švejk (Osudy dobrého vojáka Švejka).
-A year later, in a booklet called Sovetsk Rusi, illustrations made by Košvanec appeared with those from two Avant-garde artists: Vaclav Spála and Karel Teige.
-The bohémien painter probably visited Picasso exhibition in 1921 and the 19th and 20th century French art exposition of the 1923.
+In 1920 he illustrated the book Tři muži se žralokem a jiné poučné historky (Three men with the shark and Other Stories) written by Jaroslav Hašek, writer and activist of the Anarchist Party, and author of the famous novel Osudy dobrého vojáka Švejka (The Good Soldier Švejk).
+A year later, Košvanec's illustrations, along with those by Vaclav Spála and Karel Teige appeared in the booklet Sovetsk Rusi.

-In 1922, each page of the booklet for children To the children of workers (Dělnickým dětem) was composed of illustrations and two versed notes by Košvanec.
-The painter was asked to draw two of the four volumes of Les Misérables by Victor Hugo Czech version, and this work became his masterpiece in 1923; the other two volumes were illustrated by graphic artist and painter Václav Cutta.
-In the same year the artist illustrated the book The fascists of B. G. Sandomirsky; a portrait of Benito Mussolini appeared among the represented images.
-During the 1920s Košvanec increased its prestige, and in the meantime he married the painter Františka Matouškova, which painted under the pseudonym Sidonie Matoušková-Košvancová later.
+In 1923 the artist was commissioned to illustrate two of four volumes of the Czech version of Les Misérables by Victor Hugo.
+This is considered one of his masterworks.
+In the same year Košvanec illustrated the book The Fascists by B. G. Sandomirsky, which included a portrait of Benito Mussolini.
+During the 1920s Košvanec increased its prestige, and in the meantime he married the painter Františka Matouškova, who later painted under the pseudonym Sidonie Matoušková-Košvancová.

 The artist, while cooperating with satirical magazines, worked for the left-wing newspaper Právo Lidu, later called Rudé Právo.
 The caricatures, which accompanied the articles of Antonin Macek, were republished in 1958 in a book titled Kukátka (Binoculars).
 The Czechoslovak Republic, was a bilingual country until 1945, and the German paper Prager Presse was published there from 1921 to 1938: on its pages Košvanec issued his satirical cartoons.
 The cover of the book of Ivan Suk Little girls under the lantern (Holčičky pod lucernou, 1926) was illustrated with an impressive drawing, that expresses the light and the shade of the human and social complexity of the prostitutes' world.

-Košvanec was an active member of the left-wing group called Umělecká Beseda (founded in 1863) in 1929.
+Košvanec was an active member of the left-wing group called Umělecká beseda (founded in 1863) in 1929.
 It was an intellectual elite which included figurative artists, musicians, philosophers and writers.
 The group was particularly animated, and it organized events and exhibitions of artists not only in Prague.
 It promoted international initiatives dedicated to artists like Carlo Carrà (1929), Giorgio de Chirico (1931) and even the École de Paris event of the same year.
-During this period Košvanec exhibited not only in galleries in Prague, but in the whole Czechoslovakian country.
+During this period Košvanec exhibited not only in galleries in Prague, but in whole Czechoslovakia.